thatguyjson/JsonMiniMe/readme.md

 ?add_question <question> -- Allows for Owners to add questions to the live database ?kick <user> -- Allows for Owners to kick users
-?evict <user> -- Allows for Owners to ban users
-?role <user> <role> -- Allows for Owners to give a user a role by using a command ?praise <user> -- Alows for any member to send 1 of 11 random praise messages to a user ?purge <number> -- Allows for an Owner to delete the last {number} of messages sent in a channel ?aboutme -- Allows for users to view their User Profile via EMBED
+?evict <user> -- Allows for Owners to ban users ?praise <user> -- Alows for any member to send 1 of 11 random praise messages to a user ?purge <number> -- Allows for an Owner to delete the last {number} of messages sent in a channel ?aboutme -- Allows for users to view their User Profile via EMBED